 USB Virtual Machine Emulation Category

-Here, we show you how we booted from a USB Flash Drive in VirtualBox.
-This process will allow you to run your Portable Linux from the USB Flash Drive or external hard drive while still running from Windows.
+How to boot from a USB Flash Drive in VirtualBox.
+This process will allow you to run your Portable Linux from the USB Flash Drive or external hard drive while still running from a Windows, Linux, or Mac OS X Host.
 By default VirtualBox does not support USB Boot.
-However this is easily attainable by mapping a virtual machine to the USB Drive.
+However, this is easily attainable by mapping a virtual machine (.vmdk file) to the USB Drive.

 The following tutorial explains how we were able to Run Damn Small Linux in Windows using Qemu Emulation technology.
 Damn Small Linux (DSL) is a tiny Linux Operating System created by John Andrews that is based on a Knoppix 2.4 Kernel.
 The advantage of DSL is that it runs well on older and slower computers and will fit on even a 64MB USB Flash Drive or other portable device.